 Skip to main content

 When off-the-shelf models aren’t good enough for a specific task, fine-tune one that is.
 A task-specific model is typically smaller, faster, and cheaper to run than the general-purpose model it replaces, while being more accurate for your workload.
-This guide walks through the full loop: preparing data, launching training, and deploying the result.
+This guide uses the Customer Support Chatbot demo project to walk through the full loop: launching a training job, monitoring progress, deploying the result, and evaluating the trained model.
+No data of your own is needed — the demo project comes with everything pre-loaded.

 1